AIcoding-girl/AIcoding-girl/README.md

 ## Hi there 👋

-I'm a business-minded Web Application Developer on my way to becoming a Software Developer, with a strong interest in automation solutions and cybersecurity.
+I'm a business-minded Web Application Developer on my way to becoming a Software Developer, with a strong interest in automation solutions, cybersecurity and sports analytics.

 ## My Tech Stack 🛠️

-- **Languages**: JavaScript, Java (currently learning)
+- **Languages**: currently, JavaScript
 - **Frameworks/Libraries**: React, Nextjs, TypeScript, Redux, API Testing
 - **Other Technologies**: Node, Google Appscript